typst/typst/docs/src/guides/guide-for-latex-users.md

-A function call always involves the name of the function ([`rect`]($func/rect), [`underline`]($func/underline), [`calc.max`]($func/calc.max), [`range`]($func/range)) and then an argument list, even if it is empty.
-The argument list is enclosed in parentheses.
+A function call always involves the name of the function ([`rect`]($func/rect), [`underline`]($func/underline), [`calc.max`]($func/calc.max), [`range`]($func/range)) followed by parentheses (as opposed to LaTeX where the square brackets and curly braces are optional if the macro requires no arguments).
+Depending on the function, a list of arguments can then be passed to the function within those parentheses.

 ### Arguments { #arguments }
 A function can have multiple arguments.
-Some arguments are positional, i.e. you just provide the value: The function `[#lower("SCREAM")]` returns its argument in all-lowercase.
+Some arguments are positional, i.e., you just provide the value: The function `[#lower("SCREAM")]` returns its argument in all-lowercase.
 Many functions use named arguments instead of positional arguments to increase legibility.
 For example, the dimensions and stroke of a